 Outline annual reporting requirements to the Consent Authority and participating communities.

-The Consent Holder shall make a total annual financial contribution across all four funds listed in condition 86 of a minimum of 10 cents per fish harvested in the preceding year.
+For its first contribution, the Consent Holder shall make a total annual financial contribution across all four funds listed in condition 86 of a minimum of 10 cents per fish harvested in the preceding year.
+Annually following the first contribution, the minimum contribution per harvested fish shall be adjusted to reflect changes in the Consumer Price Index, All Groups, as published by Statistic New Zealand.

 In any financial year where the Consent Holder can demonstrate that the aquaculture operations have experienced a material financial loss or other exceptional circumstances, the Consent Holder may defer all or part of the annual contribution, provided that: